 Other Adverse Effects

 Not expected to have ozone depletion potential, photochemical ozone creation potential or global warming potential.
 Product is a mixture of non-volatile components, which are not expected to be released to air in any significant quantities.

 13. DISPOSAL CONSIDERATIONS

 Waste Disposal

 Recycle or dispose of in accordance with prevailing regulations, by a recognised collector or contractor.
 The competence of the contractor to deal satisfactorily with this type of product should be established beforehand.
 Do not pollute the soil, water or environment with the waste product.

 Product Disposal

 As for waste disposal.

-Container Disposal

-Recycle or dispose of in accordance with the legislation in force with a recognised collector or contractor.

-14. TRANSPORT INFORMATION

-Transport Information Not dangerous for transport under ADR/RID, IMO and IATA/ICAO regulations.
-ADR/RID Class None Allocated ADR/RID Packing Group None Allocated IMDG Hazard Class None Allocated IMDG Packing Group None Allocated IATA Hazard Class None Allocated IATA Packing Group None Allocated

-15. REGULATORY INFORMATION

-EC Symbols None.

-EC Risk Phrase Not classified.

-EC Safety Phrase Not classified.

-EINECS All components listed or polymer exempt.
+Container Disposal Recycle or dispose of in accordance with the legislation in force with a recognised collector or contractor.
+14. TRANSPORT INFORMATION Transport Information Not dangerous for transport under ADR/RID, IMO and IATA/ICAO regulations.
+ADR/RID Class None Allocated ADR/RID Packing Group None Allocated IMDG Hazard Class None Allocated IMDG Packing Group None Allocated IATA Hazard Class None Allocated IATA Packing Group None Allocated 15.
+REGULATORY INFORMATION EC Symbols None.
+EC Risk Phrase R53 may cause long term adverse effects in the aquatic environment R66 repeated exposure may cause skin dryness and cracking EC Safety Phrase None EINECS All components listed or polymer exempt.
 TSCA (USA) All components listed.

-National Legislation

-Environmental Protection Act 1990 (as amended).
-Health and Safety at Work Act 1974 Consumers Protection Act 1987 Control of Pollution Act 1974 Environmental Act 1995 Factories Act 1961 Carriage of Dangerous Goods by Road and Rail (Classification, Packaging and Labelling) Regulations Chemicals (Hazard Information and Packaging for Supply) Regulations 2002.
+National Legislation Environmental Protection Act 1990 (as amended).
+Health and Safety at Work Act 1974 Consumers Protection Act 1987 Control of Pollution Act 1974

+Environmental Act 1995 Factories Act 1961 Carriage of Dangerous Goods by Road and Rail (Classification, Packaging and Labelling) Regulations Chemicals (Hazard Information and Packaging for Supply) Regulations 2002.
 Control of Substances Hazardous to Health Regulations 1994 (as amended).
-Road Traffic (Carriage of Dangerous Substances in Packages) Regulations Merchant Shipping (Dangerous Goods and Marine Pollutants) Regulations Road Traffic (Carriage of Dangerous Substances in Road Tankers in Tank Containers) Regulations Road Traffic (Training of Drivers of Vehicles Carrying Dangerous Goods) Regulations Reporting of Injuries, Diseases and Dangerous Occurences Regulations Health and Safety (First Aid) Regulations 1981 Personal Protective Equipment (EC Directive) Regulations 1992 Personal Protective Equipment at Work Regulations 1992
+Road Traffic (Carriage of Dangerous Substances in Packages) Regulations Merchant Shipping (Dangerous Goods and Marine Pollutants) Regulations Road Traffic (Carriage of Dangerous Substances in Road Tankers in Tank Containers) Regulations Road Traffic (Training of Drivers of Vehicles Carrying Dangerous Goods) Regulations Road Traffic (Training of Drivers of Vehicles Carrying Dangerous Goods) Regulations Health and Safety (First Aid) Regulations 1981 Personal Protective Equipment (EC Directive) Regulations 1992 Personal Protective Equipment at Work Regulations 1992

 Packaging & labeling

 Safety data sheet available for professional user on request.

 16. OTHER INFORMATION

+Revisions Highlighted

-Revisions Highlighted Revised according to REACh Legislation
+Revised according to REACh Legislation

-Further Information

-This information is based on our current knowledge and is intended to describe the product for the purposes of health, safety and environmental requirements only.
+Further Information: This information is based on our current knowledge and is intended to describe the product for the purposes of health, safety and environmental requirements only.
 It does not constitute a guarantee for any specific property of the product.